-Effective January 1, 2014 and continuing until the permanent regulations went into effect on July 1, 2015, Senate Bill 4 required that oil and gas operators certify certain information and actions prior to any well stimulation activity.
-Information provided by operators can be found on the Division's new Interim Well Stimulation Treatment Index.
+Effective January 1, 2014 and continuing until permanent regulations are adopted, Senate Bill 4 requires that oil and gas operators certify certain information and actions prior to any well stimulation activity.
+Information provided by operators can be found on the Division's New Interim Well Stimulation Treatment Index.

 Readopted SB4 Interim Well Stimulation Regulations

 On June 27, 2014, a readoption of the SB 4 interim well stimulation treatment regulations was filed with the Secretary of State.
 The interim regulations, which first went into effect on January 1, 2014, were adopted by emergency rulemaking to ensure that essential implementing regulations were in effect when Senate Bill 4 became effective.
 The interim regulations provide a fundamental baseline level of environmental protection while the more comprehensive regulations are being developed.
-Key components of SB 4 (such as water quality monitoring and testing and public transparency) were addressed in the interim regulations.
+Key components of SB 4 -- such as water quality monitoring and testing and public transparency -- are addressed in the interim regulations.